Step 1: Insert a CD or DVD

 After entering my

 sudo password, the drive is unmounted.
 If you happen to have a Finder window open, you’ll see that the drive disappears from the “Devices” section of the Finder.

-Step 4: Copy the DVD with the dd command
+Step 4: Copy the DVD with the

 The final step of the process is to make a copy of your CD or DVD with the Unix